upes-open/OMusigator/README.md

 > Clone the repository on your local machine... <br>

-> Get assigned yourself the issue you want to contribute.
+> Get assigned yourself the issue you want to contribute.<br>

+> Start working on the assigned issue.